Hotel room invasion robbery is frightening and dangerous for travelers.

 Hotel Room Invasion Robbery Dangerous Trends

 The act of committing a hotel room invasion robbery is escalating much like a carjacking.
 The reason for the increase seems to follow a similar pattern.
-Much like automobiles, the traditional commercial targets for robbers have hardened themselves against criminal attack.
+Much like automobiles, the traditional commercial targets for robbers have hardened themselves against criminal attacks.
 Technology has allowed commercial establishments to install better locks and other anti-crime deterrent devices.

 Guest room robbers have privacy once inside and don’t have to deal with security or hotel staff or other guests who might suddenly appear.